Boulder's First and Voted BEST

 Children's Summer Day Camp!

 Outdoor Adventures ...
 Located at 8500 feet elevation just above Boulder and near the historic mining town of Gold Hill, The Ranch offers majestic vistas of the Rocky Mountain Front Range in the day and the twinkling lights of Denver by night.
 The Ranch's 200 acres of wildflower meadows and pine and aspen forests become the perfect mountain setting for Mountain Events May through October.
-The Ranch is just right for children's summer camps, your outdoor wedding ceremony and indoor reception, company picnics, ropes course challenges for corporate groups, school classes, sports teams and families, as well as private horseback rides and mountainboarding.
+The Ranch is just right for children's summer camps, your outdoor wedding ceremony and indoor reception, company picnics, and team-building ropes course challenges for corporate groups, school classes, sports teams and families.

 The Lodge ...
 Our rustic turn-of-the century log lodge exudes the ambience and hospitality of the old West.
-Our friendly staff beautifully presents plentiful and delicious cuisine, from kid-friendly and hearty Western-style to gourmet.
+Our friendly staffmembers beautifully present plentiful and delicious cuisine, from kid-friendly and hearty Western-style to gourmet.

 Features ...
 The Ranch is a songbird sanctuary with an outdoor amphitheatre overlooking Longs Peak, corrals and a barn with gentle Western riding horses, small farm animals to delight the children, gymnastic equipment and trampolines, a campfire ring, a crafts shop and tipi, the challenge ropes course, Frisbee golf course, mountainboarding terrain park, archery range, two nature huts, and four residential dormitory-style cabins.
 There are many horse and foot trails with magnificent vistas of the snowcapped peaks of the Continental Divide.

 History...
 The members of the Walker Family of The Colorado Mountain Ranch have each been lifetime youth workers, beginning with Coach and Norma Walker, a gym coach and elementary teacher from Texas.
 They directed residential camps in the hills of Texas and Oklahoma, and at what is now the Y Camp of the Rockies near Estes before establishing their dream as Trojan Ranch in 1947 at today's location in the mountains west of Boulder.
 Boulder's original Day Camp was added in 1952.
-Since 1973, second generation Walkers - Gail, Mike and Lynn - have directed the Colorado Mountain Ranch Summer Camp, transitioning in 1997 to offering only the day camp to enhance the quality of outdoor camp experiences for Boulder youth ages 7-16.
-The founding principles of the Ranch still hold today as young people build skills and confidence through wholesome outdoor activity and a positive connection with nature, each other, place and Camp community.
+Since 1973, second generation Walkers - Gail, Mike and Lynn - have directed the Colorado Mountain Ranch Summer Camp, transitioning in 1997 to offering only the day camp to enhance the quality of outdoor camp experiences for Boulder youth.
+The founding principles of the Ranch still hold today as young people build skills and confidence through wholesome outdoor activity and a positive connection with nature, each other, their own mountain place, and Camp community.

 The Walker Family...
-Mike, Lynn, and Gail, the owners and administrators of The Colorado Mountain Ranch, are lifetime youth workers and educators and live and work at the Ranch year-round .
-Lynn and Mike’s daughters Kate, Josie, and Rosie Walker are now third generation work team.
+Mike, Lynn, and Gail, the owners and administrators of The Colorado Mountain Ranch, are lifetime youth workers and educators who love children and live and work at the Ranch year-round.
+Lynn and Mike’s daughters Kate, Josie, and Rosie Walker, are part of the third generation work team.
 Basically, the Walkers always have been and continue to be dedicated to kids!

 Directions ...Access to the Colorado Mountain Ranch is through Boulder.
 VERY IMPORTANT